Tag: homelab security tools

 PasswordAuthentication no

 Public key authentication eliminates the risk of brute force attacks on SSH passwords.
-Additionally, you can use tools like Fail2Ban to block IPs after repeated failed login attempts.
+Also, you can use tools like Fail2Ban to block IPs after repeated failed login attempts.

 💡 Pro Tip: Use SSH jump hosts to securely access devices behind your homelab firewall without exposing them directly to the internet.